FocusKPI-DS/.github/profile/README.md

   * Conversational AI

 ## 🏅 2023 Wins
+- [x] xxxxxxxxx
+- [x] xxxxxxxxx
+- [x] xxxxxxxxx
+- [x] Launched Project Forword at Textnow using NLP on customer messages to group them by interests like QSR and Banking, and to help shape various elements of our market strategy.
-- [x] Initiated Project WordEdge leveraging NLP on customer text data to develop interest/topic-based segments.
+- [x] Initiated Project WordEdge leveraging NLP on customer text data, enabling advanced search capabilities, effective summarization, and accurate trend prediction.

 ## 🚀 What We’re Working On
 | Projects         | Clients                                                                               | Status                                                                                   | Issues |